aigarsdz/olden/README.md

 I have borrowed a lot from CopyClip.
 Right now you can open it using `Alt+Space` keyboard shortcut.
 Use left/right keys to navigate through the history, up/down keys to highlight a specific item and enter key to select it.
+Type in the search field to look for specific items in the clipboard history.

 A demo is coming soon.